awqx/awqx.github.io/cv.md

 Assisted with book circulation and library events.

 ### Awards and Designations
+- Phi Beta Kapp
+	- Awarded in Spring of 2022 in my junior year at Harvard
 - Intel ISEF (2018, 2019)
 	- Project: AW Xin, E Rivera-Delgado, H von Recum. _Improving Affinity-Based Drug Delivery with Convenient Computational Models._ Poster CHEM029; 2019 May 12-17; Phoenix, AZ.
 		- First Place Award from the American Statistical Association